MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1918-Safety-Health-Regulations-Longshoring/subpart-H-Handling-Cargo/section-1918.85.md

 (B) The condition of the box is sound;

-(C) The speed of hoisting and lowering is moderated when heavily ladened containers5 are encountered;
+(C) The speed of hoisting and lowering is moderated when heavily ladened containers 5 are encountered;

 5 A heavily laden container is one that is loaded to within 20 percent of its rated capacity.